CSE142/Home/README.md

 ...
 ```

 Third, you may use `git pull upstream master --allow-unrelated-histories -X theirs` to fetch the latest updates.
 Depending on your Git version, you may need to remove `--allow-unrelated-histories`.
-The `-X theirs` option is for blindly accept every incoming modifications when there is a conflict.
+The `-X theirs` option is for blindly accepting every incoming modifications when there is a conflict.
 If you don't feel comfortable doin that, you may remove this option, too, and manually check the conflicting code blocks surrounded by `>>>>>`, `=====`, and `<<<<<`.

 ## Being Notified Of Changes to the Lab